glynnforrest/Crutches/README.md

   the object instead of returning a new instance.
 * Bitmask - A series of flags used to represent a group of properties (e.g. user permissions).
+* NamedBitmask - An extension of Bitmask that abstracts numeric flags away from the user, instead referring to named flags.

 See the docs/ directory for detailed usage on each.